alu0100207385/aaronsocasgaspar.github.io/en/index.md

 ###### 10/09/2012 - 22/09/2015

-Major field study: Information Technologies.
+Major field of study: Information Technologies.
 Web systems and technologies, management of IT organizations, security and networks.

 #### Computer Systems Technician